Katharine Georgina Pearce

 Katharine Georgina "Kit" Pearce (born 1950), is a British botanist and forest ecologist.

 Pearce was born 1950 in Wantage, attended Alness Academy and studied Plant taxonomy at the University of Birmingham, where she was awarded a Ph.D. degree in 1975 for her thesis "Solanum Melongena L. and Related Species".

 She has lectured at the Department of Botany, University of Malaya and at the Universiti Pertanian Malaysia.
 She has been a consultant for the Sarawak Forest Department for botanical, forestry and conservation management projects.
 She has carried out work for the Tree Flora of Sabah and Sarawak Project and for the Sarawak Forest Department/DANIDA Project in Niah National Park (2004).
 In 2006, she worked on the flora of the new Pulong Tau National Park, has worked on The Cultured Rainforest Project, and has been a consultant for the Sarawak Timber Association (STA).
 In 2020 she was co-advisor on the Beccari Centenary Project.

-Pearce is married to Robert (Bob) Lian-Saging (also known as Balangelibun, their Kelabit name) and lives in Kuching, Malaysia.
+Pearce was married to Robert (Bob) Lian-Saging (d 2023), also known as Balangalibun, their Kelabit name, and lives in Kuching, Malaysia.